 It’s going to be hot this week and we are planning on spending a ton of time outside cooling off with a variety of water toys and enjoying our pool.
-We have talked about swimming pool safety, beach water safety, and the importance of being an active supervisor when children are in the water.
 Today, I would like to address the importance of backyard water play safety.

 Planning our week, we will likely get out the hose and let the kids wash the car, run in the sprinkler, set up a water table, and use the slip and slide, in addition to letting them splash around in the kiddie pool.
 And even though we don’t have a bigger pool, being safe around water is still a concern.

 - Our first rule of water play is to go over the rules, each and every time we play in the water we talk about water safety.

 2. Active supervision when children are playing in the water is key.
 Babies and toddlers can drown in just one inch of water, so the baby pool, a bucket of water or even a water table can become a drowning hazard.
 It is important to keep younger children within arm’s reach of an adult when they are playing in the water.

 To reduce the risk of drowning, empty buckets, containers, and pools and store them upside down after use so they don’t collect water and prevent possible drowning (and mosquitos too).